PacktPublishing/Learn-Practical-Web-Components-Only/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge
 Web developers laboring under the need to write unnecessary code or students keen to learn what web development will look like in the future will benefit from this course!
 Basic HTML, CSS, and JavaScript knowledge is a must!
 You need to have at least a basic idea of ES6 concepts such as const, let, classes, map, filters, and so on.
-A basic understanding of JavaScript frameworks such as Angular, React, and Vue would be beneficial in order to gain a full understanding of web component integration aspects
+A basic understanding of JavaScript frameworks such as Angular, React, and Vue would be beneficial in order to gain a full understanding of web component integration aspects.

 ### Technical Requirements
 This course has the following requirements:<br/>